peterboroughpublichealth/public-data-opioid-EWSS/README.md

-# public-data-opioid-EWSS
+# Public Data: Opioid Early Warning and Surveillance System
-This repository serves data used by the Opioid Harms Data Portal.
+This repository data related to opioid poisonings that have been collected through the Peterborough Opioid Early Warning and Surveillance System..

+You can view visualizations of these data on Peterborough Public Health's [Opioid Harms Data Portal](https://www.peterboroughpublichealth.ca/your-health/drugs-and-harm-reduction/opioids/opioids-data/).